fanout/js-serve-grip/README.md

 #### Next.js alternative invocation

-As an alternative method of running `connectGrip` in a Next.js API route, since `connectGrip` is `connect`-compatible, you may use the process described in [API Middlewares](https://nextjs.org/docs/api-routes/api-middlewares#connectexpress-middleware-support).
+As an alternative method of running `serveGrip` in a Next.js API route, since `serveGrip` is `connect`-compatible, you may use the process described in [API Middlewares](https://nextjs.org/docs/api-routes/api-middlewares#connectexpress-middleware-support).
 This may be useful for example if you have multiple middlewares and you wish to call them in a